gocd/functional-tests/.github/ISSUE_TEMPLATE.md

 #####Issue Type
-> Please sepcify the issue type to help us bucketize the issue, mention any of the below type,
+Please sepcify the issue type to help us bucketize the issue, mention any of the below type,

-> -Bug Report
+- Bug Report

-> -Feature proposal
+- Feature proposal

-> -Feature enhancement
+- Feature enhancement

-> -Documentation Report
+- Documentation Report

 #####Summary
-> Provide a brief summary of the issue
+Provide a brief summary of the issue

 #####Environment
-> Describe the environment in which you encountered this issue.
+Describe the environment in which you encountered this issue.
 Details of the environment GoCD is running in can be fetched from the GoCD support api - http://<go-server-host>/api/go/support

-> Basic environment details - below 3 info we recommend to be provided for us to quickly access the issue
+Basic environment details - below 3 info we recommend to be provided for us to quickly access the issue

-*Go Version*
+Go Version

-*JAVA Version*
+JAVA Version

-*OS*
+OS

-> More environment details captured from the support API or other sources can be shared here
+More environment details captured from the support API or other sources can be shared here

 #####Steps to Reproduce
-> Provide steps to reproduce - How you encountered this issue?
+Provide steps to reproduce - How you encountered this issue?

 #####Expected Results
-> From the steps mentioned above what did you expect to happen?
+From the steps mentioned above what did you expect to happen?

 #####Actual Results
-> What actually happened?
+What actually happened?

 #####Log snippets
-> If you could find any information/exceptions from the logs do provide it here.
+If you could find any information/exceptions from the logs do provide it here.
 Do mask any confidential information which you don't want to be shared

 #####Code snippets/Screenshots
-> if you would like to share any code/screenshots please add it here.
+if you would like to share any code/screenshots please add it here.
 Do mask any confidential information which you don't want to be shared

 #####Any other info
-> Provide any other information you would like to share to explain this issue more better
+Provide any other information you would like to share to explain this issue more better